Aditya9056/smush-repo/readme.txt

 * Fixed: Append URL params considering the existing arguments ( WPML Compatibility )
 * Fixed: Warning: For settings link in Network admin, Warning: https://goo.gl/HAfhaF ( Thank you @Maks3w for suggestions )
 * Fixed: Fatal error if both pro version and free version are activated
+* Fixed: NextGen-Smush conflict on plugin activation on a fresh install

 = 2.1.3 =
 * Fixed: Compatibility with WPMU DEV Dashboard plugin v4.0, was not detecting pro status